 – topping ideas: cilantro, scallions, ground pepper, cheese or sour cream

-* If you like it hot then put some seeds in since that’s where the heat lies.
+* If you like it hot then include jalapeno seeds, otherwise remove them.
 Be careful and don’t let your bare hands linger on the inner membrane & seeds!
 I learned this the hard way years ago and had hands on fire.

-** Original recipe calls for 2 cans, or 3.5 cups broth which was a little soupy.
+** Original recipe calls for 3.5 cups broth which was a little soupy.
 You can tweak the ratios of broth, chicken, and beans based on your liking.

-*** We love flavorful dark meat, so used boneless, skinless chicken thighs seasoned with salt, pepper, and garlic powder.
+*** We use boneless, skinless chicken thighs seasoned with salt, pepper, and garlic powder.
 Wrap in foil to keep juicy, and bake for 20 minutes on 400 degrees.
-If they’re not fully cooked at this point they will be in the chili.
+If they’re not fully cooked at this point, they will be in the chili.
 Ground chicken or turkey would be interesting too!

 1. Heat the oil over a large pot on medium-low heat.
 Cook and stir the onion until tender.
 Mix in the garlic, jalapeno, green chile peppers, cumin, cayenne, and oregano.
 Continue to cook and stir the mixture until tender, about 3 minutes.
 Mix in the beans then chicken broth, and simmer for 15 minutes stirring occasionally.